 - Weeds: Celia Hodes is kidnapped by her daughter and her boyfriend the rebel leader.
 They intend to ransom her, but no one is interested.
 They then plan to sell off her organs for cash, but find out she's had chemotherapy so no one will want them.
 Celia then "makes herself useful" e.g. by organizing the rebels' firearms, but manages to provoke a fight between her daughter and the rebel leader, breaking up their relationship.
 The daughter leaves, and the rebel leader lets Celia go.

-- Babylon 5 presents a nonantagonistic version: Garibaldi arrests G'Kar for assaulting Londo Mollari.
+- Babylon 5 presents a nonantagonistic version: Garibaldi arrests G'Kar for assaulting Londo Mollari (long story).
 Some time later, Garibaldi notes that a petition was passing around because the station population thought Garibaldi's men were torturing G'Kar.
 What was actually happening was that G'Kar was singing to pass the time.
 But that wasn't what got him out early.
 Instead, the station was about to go under martial law and Garibaldi needed his security out on the beat, not guarding an otherwise model prisoner.

 - This happens in an episode of Mighty Morphin' Power Rangers, but it's unique in that the victim intentionally tries to drive the abductor nuts.
 Lord Zedd gets the idea of making Kimberly his queen, so orders Goldar to kidnap her and use a spell of mind control.
-The first part is successful, but the spell doesn't work for some reason; so Kimberly pretends it does, doing a rather good impression of Rita, which reminds Goldar only too well how bad a temper she had.
-He doesn't let Kimberly go (although it is hinted he wanted to), but the act does distract him long enough for Billy to find them.
+The first part is successful, but the spell doesn't work for some reason; so Kimberly pretends it does, doing a rather good impression of Rita, which reminds Goldar only too well how bad a temper she has.
+He doesn't let Kimberly go (although it is hinted he wants to), but the act does distract him long enough for Billy to find them.

 - Subverted in an episode of Stargate SG-1; the team gates into a museum and ends up taking a security guard (and a bunch of guests) hostage until they can find a way to gate out.
 When the security guard has made himself into enough of a pest, Mitchell simply duct tapes his mouth shut.